i-am-the-gabe/My-Dearest-Alice/textures/misc/README.md

-Most of these are only used once in the game, or for the player character, the flashlight or the WalkieTalkie.
+Most of these are only used once in the game, or on the player character, flashlight or Walkie-Talkie.